Helping Victims of Traumatic Brain Injuries Recover the Compensation They Deserve

 • Double vision

-Unlike a broken leg, it’s hard to see the damage done to our brains.
-It can be hard to know if you have a TBI without seeing a doctor, and the longer they are left untreated the more severe the damage can become.
-It’s best to get properly diagnosed by medical professionals and get treatment immediately to minimize deterioration.
+Unlike a broken leg, it can be hard to see the damage done to our brains or know if you have a TBI without seeing a doctor.
+The longer they are left untreated, the more severe the damage can become.
+We recommend getting properly diagnosed by medical professionals and treated immediately to minimize deterioration.

 If your brain is bleeding, then you probably will need immediate surgery to relieve the pressure.
 Blood can pool in the brain and eventually cut off circulation, leading to death.
 If you experience a severe headache after an accident, go to the emergency room promptly.